giancarlobastos/primo/README.md

 docker-compose up --build
 ```

+The application will be available at http://localhost:3000 and the backend service at http://localhost:8080.

 # Implementation notes:

 - The backend is keeping history data in a HashMap, it should be store in a database if it was a production app